hackshackers/hackshackers-hugo-content/blog/2019/11/managing-function-leadership-practice-more-takeaways-SRCCONLEAD.md

 ---
-Title: Managing is a function, leadership is a practice; plus more takeaways from SRCCONLEAD
+Title: Managing is a function, leadership is a practice, plus more takeaways from SRCCONLEAD
 authors:
 - Samantha Sunne
 date: "2019-11-24"